chess24com/StockfishService/README.md

 ## Proguard

-Haven't checked yet.
 One java method is called only from C++ so that should be kept.
-Obfuscation should also be turned off for the Service class.
-Will update with a snippet as soon as I will have time to test it.
+Obfuscation should also be turned off for the Service class to not mess up the JNI lookups.
+Will update with a configuration snippet as soon as I will have time to test it.